-It starts with a sizzle-dried chiles, garlic, seeds, and nuts hitting hot oil.
-You already know what's coming: deep flavor, layered heat, and the kind of crunch that wakes up everything it touches.
+It starts with a sizzle: dried chiles, garlic, seeds, and nuts hitting hot oil.
+What follows is deep flavor, layered heat, and a crunch that holds up in the jar for weeks.

 Swipe it on grilled bread.
 Spoon it over eggs.
 Stir it into noodles.
 Or just eat it straight from the jar.
 No rules here.